OctopusDeploy/blog/blog/2019-02/dbup-database-deployments/index.md

 I’m going to assume you know how to build a .NET Core application and package it.
 If you do not, here is the quick TL;DR;

 - Run the `dotnet publish` command on the project (don’t forget the output path).
-- Run `octo.exe pack` to package the output path (or use the Octopus Deploy build server plug-in).
+- Run `octo pack` to package the output path (or use the Octopus Deploy build server plug-in).
-- Push the package to Octopus Deploy using `octo.exe push` command (or use the Octopus Deploy build server plug-in).
+- Push the package to Octopus Deploy using `octo push` command (or use the Octopus Deploy build server plug-in).

 To make your life easier for this demo I have included version 1.0.0.1 of the sample application as a zip file in GitHub repo.
 You can find that file in the root directory of the repo.
 A quick upload and we now have a package ready to deploy: